mikiAtomMines/Automation/bbb_setup_files/README.md

 Note that if your path to your USB drive is different from `/dev/sda1`, you need to replace that path with your specific correct path in the second command.
 If the command is succesful, the USB drive is now ready for use.

-If the USB drive is mounted as read-only, this might indicate an issue with the formatting procedure of the USB drive.
+If the USB drive is mounted as read-only, meaning that the files inside cannot be executed, this might indicate an issue with the formatting procedure of the USB drive.
 Try formatting the USB drive again in a Linux machine or try using a different USB drive.

 #### Running installation files